- FPMT News

 The Masters Program is a full-time residential program, consisting of six years of study and a total of one year of retreat.
 The program is designed to provide serious students of Lama Tsongkhapa’s tradition greater depth of study and, in particular, to train qualified non-Tibetan teachers of Buddhist theory and practice.
 Adapted from the traditional monastic curriculum for a contemporary setting, the program complements Living in the Path, Discovering Buddhism, Foundation of Buddhist Thought, the Basic Program and Maitripa College as the FPMT’s most advanced and rigorous Dharma training.

 Taught by a fully-qualified Tibetan teacher assisted by experienced Western staff, the Masters Program was developed at Istituto Lama Tzong Khapa (ILTK), Italy, where the first MP reached its successful completion in 2004, and the second Masters Program started in 2008.
 In the meantime, Lama Zopa Rinpoche has advised several other centers to consider offering the Masters Program and has encouraged translation of the main texts into languages other than English with a view to implementing the program worldwide.
-Nalanda Monastery in France is preparing to offer its first MP starting September 2013, and Chenrezig Institute in Australia is offering the MP subject Middle Way at Masters Program level from June 2012 to mid 2014.
+Nalanda Monastery in France started its first MP in September 2013, and Chenrezig Institute in Australia is offering the MP subject Middle Way at Masters Program level from June 2012 to mid 2014.

 At ILTK the Masters Program is preceded by an optional three-month Tibetan Studies intensive.
 Several students of ILTK’s current MP have also completed the two year residential Basic Program offered by ILTK, and both at Nalanda Monastery and at Chenrezig Institute the Masters Program is preceded by a high standard residential Basic Program.
 Although BP graduation is not a requirement for entering the program, the Masters Program admission requirements indicate Basic Program completion as an ideal basis for successfull Masters Program study, while three of the BP subjects are mandatory prerequisites.